Katie Amos

 Biography

-Katie Amos has worked for Reading Library for nearly 30 years, the majority of that time in the Local Studies department, where she is now the lead member of staff.
-This has led to her interests in both family and local history, and she enjoys sharing her knowledge with others both at work and through her talks.
+Katie Amos has worked for Reading Library for over 35 years, the majority of that time in the Local Studies department, where she is now the lead member of staff.
+This has lead to her interests in both family and local history, and she enjoys sharing her knowledge with others both at work and through her talks.

 Talks